Tales from the cold: Ice Bowl still chills 50 years later

 "And we were looking out and saying — all of us, I think — we were being thankful that we got out of there alive."

-AP Pro Football Writer Schuyler Dixon in Dallas and Sports Writer Genaro C. Armas in Green Bay contributed to this report.
+AP Pro Football Writer Schuyler Dixon in Dallas and Sports Writer Genaro C. Armas in Green Bay, Wisconsin, contributed to this report.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL

-Note: This story has been corrected to show that the last name of the Cowboys wide receiver is Lance Rentzel, not Renfro.
-This story has been corrected to show that the last name of the Cowboys wide receiver is Lance Rentzel, not Renfro.